binc74/javascript-calculator/README.md

 	* otherwise, the function will read the number in the input area and be append to the expression.
 		* e.g. when input area: 43, expression: 4 + (3 + , then after pressing cos, the expression wil become 4 + (3 + cos(43)

+* Like the MS calculator, after the user just enter a ")", if the user enter a digit, the latest closed parenthesis and its content will be deleted
+	* e.g. if after user enter a ")", and the expression looks like this: 3 + (2 * 3), then if user press 1, the expression becomes 3 +

 * The above explaination may be confusing, just try it.

 ### Roles